wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/6-limits.md

 ## API requests

-Requests in Power Platform consist of various actions that a user makes across various products.
+Requests in Microsoft Power Platform consist of various actions that a user makes across various products.
 The following list describes what constitutes an API request, at a high level:

 - **Power Apps** - All API requests to connectors and Microsoft Dataverse.
 - **Power Automate** - All API requests to connectors, HTTP actions, and built-in actions from initializing variables to a simple compose action.
 Both succeeded and failed actions count toward these limits.
 Additionally, retries and other requests from pagination count as action implementations.
 As a basic rule, each step in a Power Automate cloud flow is an API request.